lelizade1/task_manager_project/docs/class_documentation.md

 already exists which helps prevent duplicates.
 It returns raw lists of dicts from the file for displaying.

+TaskService:
+The main operational layer.
+It contains methods like `create_task`, `create_subtask`, `get_tasks`, `update_task_status`, and `delete_task`.
+It validates business rules (non-empty titles, correct priority values) before calling the repository.

+SortStrategy (and subclasses):
+Abstract base class for sorting. `SortByTitle` sorts tasks alphabetically.
+`SortByPriority` sorts them by High -> Medium -> Low.

+Logger:
+A utility set up in `utils/logger.py`.
+It writes info and error messages to `app.log` and prints them to the console, aiding in debugging and tracking system usage.

 main.py:
 The user interface of the project.
-It shows menu options, validates user input, creates objects using the factory and saves them through the repository.
+It shows menu options, accepts input, and calls TaskService methods to perform actions.